underscoreio/essential-slick/src/pages/data_modelling.md

 }
 ~~~

-We currently have a small schema and can get away with putting all the table defintions into a single trait.
+We currently have a small schema and can get away with putting all the table definitions into a single trait.
 However, there's nothing to stop us from splitting the schema into, say `UserTables` and `MessageTables`, and so on.
 They can all be brought together with `extends` and `with`:

 ~~~ scala
 // Bring all the components together: